Jotrorox/vowelOS/README.md

 ## :dart: About ##

 Oh, It is that time of the week again ...
 I'm doing weird things based of the ideas by CodingSloth ([I can still recommend his Newsletter btw.](https://slothbytes.beehiiv.com/subscribe?ref=leLwLkdsZI)).
-And yeah this time I think I really got bored, because guess what I wrote an entire operating system in pure assembly, only to do his coding exercise.
+And yeah this time I think I really got bored, because guess what I wrote an entire operating system, only to do his coding exercise.
 So this is this project just try and enjoy it and If you need nything just tell me.

 ## :sparkles: Features ##

 :heavy_check_mark: Booting\
-:heavy_check_mark: User Input\
+:heavy_multiplication_x: User Input\
-:heavy_check_mark: Program Loop\
+:heavy_multiplication_x: Program Loop\
-:heavy_multiplication_x: Vowel Counting\
+:heavy_check_mark: Vowel Counting\
 :heavy_multiplication_x: Colorful Printing

 **If you want more info or help just hit me up with the ways listed in the Starting section or on my website ([jotrorox.com](https://jotrorox.com/))**

 ## :white_check_mark: Development Requirements ##

-Before starting :checkered_flag:, you need to have [Git](https://git-scm.com), make and [nasm](https://nasm.us/) installed.
+Before starting :checkered_flag:, you need to have [Git](https://git-scm.com), [GCC Cross-Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) and [nasm](https://nasm.us/) installed.
+(Atleast that should be it)

 <br>